-When it comes to playing Squash, it is important to know which ball to use – whether you are amateur Squash player or someone who is serious about Squash and plays at high standard, knowing which ball to use is important.
+When it comes to playing Squash, it is important to know which ball to use – whether you are an amateur Squash player or someone who is serious about Squash and plays at a high standard, knowing which ball to use is important.

-With each Squash ball is designed to suit a particular standard or experience – below is a simple table with details of the main ones.
+Each Squash ball is designed to suit a particular standard or experience – below is a simple table with details of the main ones.
 It’s the perfect time to book a squash game as the winter nights draw in and the temperature drops quicker than a double yellow squash ball!

 Selecting the Squash ball

 Choosing squash balls is another vital aspect when buying your Squash, as selecting the right Squash ball depends upon the level of your game.
-Yellow dot balls, white or green dot balls, red dot balls and blue dot balls are the different types of balls used in squash.
+Yellow dot balls, white or green dot balls, red dot balls, and blue dot balls are the different types of balls used in squash.

 Have you ever wondered what those dots mean on a squash ball?

-In total, there are six squash balls to choose from which affect the bounce during a game; for amateur players they use white, green, and blue dot balls while professional players use yellow balls.
+In total, there are six squash balls to choose from which affect the bounce during a game; amateur players use white, green, and blue dot balls while professional players use yellow balls.
 Squash Coaches generally use red dot balls.

 Blue Dot Balls

 If you are getting into squash for the very first time, this is the one for you.
-It is designed for first time players at whatever age to develop better hand-eye co-ordination and to learn the basic techniques.
+It is designed for first-time players at whatever age to develop better hand-eye coordination and to learn the basic techniques.